-- Configure your Internet browser properly to stay safer online (Apple Safari, Google Chrome, Internet Explorer, Mozilla Firefox and Opera)
+- Configure your Internet browser properly to stay safer online (Google Chrome, Internet Explorer, Mozilla Firefox and Opera)

 Puppy Linux is a perfect example of such bootable medium.
 Please note that your Internet Service Provider (ISP) still logs all your Internet-related activity - so this is not a good way of doing something illegal.

 2. Use different passwords for different computer accounts and online accounts, and make those passwords strong.
-Keep your passwords safe - do not write passwords on paper, save to an unencrypted file on a computer or type a password into your mobile devices, do not even think about writing security codes on bank cards.
-Use free software for storing and auto-filling user names and passwords securely.
+Keep your passwords safe - do not write passwords on paper, save to an unencrypted file on a computer or store a password on your mobile devices, do not even think about writing security codes on bank cards.
+Use free software linked below for storing and auto-filling user names and passwords securely.

 If possible, enable two-factor/two-step authentication: this can easily be done for your Google, Microsoft, Twitter, LinkedIn and Facebook accounts.
 Receiving a confirmation SMS with unique access code is a huge step towards better security - even if cybercrooks steal your password, they cannot misuse your account without having physical access to your mobile phone.
 2-step authentication also means that you will know immediately if someone else tries to access your account.